 What are they?

-Ligaments attach bone to bone.
+Ligaments such as the Posterior Cruciate Ligament (PCL) attach bone to bone.
 The Cruciate Ligaments are in your knee.
 There are two cruciate ligaments;

 - Posterior Cruciate Ligament (PCL)